wacncontent/CustomizeTool/removeCommentOutput/articles/key-vault/key-vault-use-from-web-application.md

     var kv = new KeyVaultClient(new KeyVaultClient.AuthenticationCallback(Utils.GetAccessToken));

-**Add a Certificate to your Web App**
+**Add a Certificate to your web site**
-Adding a Certificate to your Web App is a simple two-step process.
-First, go to the Azure Portal and navigate to your Web App.
-On the Settings blade for your Web App, click on the entry for "Custom domains and SSL".
+Adding a Certificate to your web site is a simple two-step process.
+First, go to the Azure Management Portal and navigate to your web site.
+On the Settings blade for your web site, click on the entry for "Custom domains and SSL".
 On the blade that opens you will be able to upload the Certificate that you created above, KVWebApp.pfx, make sure that you remember the password for the pfx.

-![Adding a Certificate to a Web App in the Azure Portal][2]
+![Adding a Certificate to a web site in the Azure Management Portal][2]

-The last thing that you need to do is to add an Application Setting to your Web App that has the name WEBSITE\_LOAD\_CERTIFICATES and a value of *.
+The last thing that you need to do is to add an Application Setting to your web site that has the name WEBSITE\_LOAD\_CERTIFICATES and a value of *.
 This will ensure that all Certificates are loaded.
 If you wanted to load only the Certificates that you have uploaded, then you can enter a comma-separated list of their thumbprints.

-To learn more about adding a Certificate to a Web App, see [Using Certificates in Azure Websites Applications](https://azure.microsoft.com/blog/2014/10/27/using-certificates-in-azure-websites-applications/)
+To learn more about adding a Certificate to a web site, see [Using Certificates in Azure Websites Applications](https://azure.microsoft.com/blog/2014/10/27/using-certificates-in-azure-websites-applications/)

 ## <a id="next"></a>Next steps ##

-For programming references, see [Azure Key Vault C# Client API Reference](https://msdn.microsoft.com/library/azure/dn903628.aspx).
+For programming references, see [Azure Key Vault C# Client API Reference](https://msdn.microsoft.com/zh-cn/library/azure/dn903628.aspx).

 <!--Image references-->